renatocaliari/contornos/docs/en/contornos.md

 **It is recommended that:**
 * Continuously observe the way that clients evaluate a result to adapt the indicators.

-### Metric indicators
+### Indicatores categories
+- **public needs** (look outside), indicators that the public of contorno uses in their decision making to start or continue using a product or service.
+It is possible to have lower and/or upper delimiter.
+Below the lower limit, it is not meeting customer needs.
+Above superior may indicate that customers do not perceive the added benefits and may also be unnecessarily over-serving when it causes harm to other aspects of the business, service or product.
+  - **Recommendation:** continuously observe the needs and the way that customers evaluate a result in order to adapt the indicators.
+- intenal **health** (look inside), to monitor important **aspects of the contorno, business, service or product** and **people engagement** in a contorno.
+It is possible to have lower and upper bound that indicate the range of health.
+- **survival** (look inside), in **exceptional** and **temporary** cases, which may contain a target of an outcome to be achieved.
+Used only when it is necessary to promote a quick change to **save** the contorno, business, product or service.

+?> For each category, choose indicators based on metrics and/or recurring practices.

+### Indicators based on metrics

-Metric indicators are proposed by the contorno guardian and defined in an integrative decision on the external contorno, in which the guardian participates.
+They are proposed by the contorno guardian and defined in an integrative decision on the external contorno, in which the guardian participates.
 Anyone in the contorno can suggest changes to these indicators to the contorno guardian.

 **Caution:**
 * Not everything is measurable.